-- If the path is empty, it MUST be regarded as referring to the top of the naming hierarchy. - Otherwise, if the path begins with a "Device" or "InternetGatewayDevice" component, it MUST be regarded as a full Path Name (these are the only two possible Root Device names). - Otherwise, if the path begins with a dot ("."), it MUST be regarded as a path relative to the Root or Service Object.
+- If the path is empty, it MUST be regarded as referring to the top of the naming hierarchy. - Otherwise, if the path begins with a "Device" component, it MUST be regarded as a full Path Name. - Otherwise, if the path begins with a dot ("."), it MUST be regarded as a path relative to the Root or Service Object.
 For example, in the Device Root Object ".DeviceInfo." means "Device.DeviceInfo.", and in the Device.Services.ABCService.1 Service Object it means "Device.Services.ABCService.1.DeviceInfo.". - Otherwise, it MUST be regarded as a path relative to the current object.
 Any leading hash characters ("#") cause it to be relative to the parent of the current object (or the parent's parent, and so on) as described below.
 For example, if the current object is "Device.LAN.", "IPAddress" means "Device.LAN.IPAddress", "Stats." means "Device.LAN.Stats." and "#.DeviceInfo." means "Device.DeviceInfo" (see below for more "#" examples).